eunomia-bpf/code-survey/README.md

 All the datasets are automatically updated by CI!
 The interative analysis is on the way to deployment...

 The result can be found in [report_ebpf.md](report_ebpf.md).

+## why llm?

+- Researcher has proved that LLM can acheive similar level as human when doing summary/survey/questionare task in Market, Chemistry...
+Such system is also deployed and explored in production for...
+(See the citation)
+- why not other methods?
+  - domain knowledgeit（cite)
+  - unstruct data （cite）
+  - human expert is too expensive and impossible for such task

+What question can llm help answer but other cannot?

+- bug...

 ## How to define a LLM Agent for analysis